NotArb/Jupiter/BOTCONFIG.md

 ---
 #### 5.0.
 Spam specific fields:
 - `spam_senders`: A list of spam transaction senders, which consist of rpc, skip_preflight, and max_retries.
+- `spam_max_opportunity_age_ms`: The maximum amount of time allowed from when the opportunity was found.
 - `spam_cooldown`: The amount of time to wait before trying to send another normal transaction from the given strategy.
 (Examples: "100ms", "5s")